exo-archives/ks/server/tomcat/patch/src/main/tomcat/GATEIN-README.txt

    Open a terminal, go to tomcat/bin and type the command:
       "./gatein.sh run" for production
       "./gatein.sh run" for development

-   You may need to change the permission of all *.sh files in the tomcat/bin dir by using: chmod +x *.sh
+   You may need to change the permission of all *.sh files in the tomcat/bin dir by using: chmod +x *.sh If there are exception or the server can not start successfuly you should rename starter.war to starter.war.war then delete the extracted "starter" folder and restart server

  For both OS environments, you need to set the JAVA_HOME variable.